-For example, Greek Chicken Bowl with Watermelon and Chicken Avocado Watermelon Salad are two favourites we devour in the summertime.
-And when we have fresh shrimp or prawns and an abundance of zucchini, I make Fresh Veggie and Grilled Shrimp Zoodle Bowl.
+For example, Greek Chicken Bowl with Watermelon and Chicken Avocado Watermelon Salad are two favourites I devour in the summertime.
+And when we I fresh shrimp or prawns and an abundance of zucchini, I make Fresh Veggie and Grilled Shrimp Zoodle Bowl.

 But today, Vietnamese flavours won and this Shrimp Noodle Bowl with vermicelli was the delicious result!

 Let's get started.
 Here's what you'll need to make this easy 30-minute prawn noodle bowl.
 I've also included some suggestions for substitutions.

 prawns or shrimp: I used local spot prawns, but you can use any prawns or wild-caught shrimp that's available where you live.
 You can also change the protein and substitute grilled or shredded chicken or beef, pork or tofu for the prawns.
 Wondering how to buy shrimp?
 See A Complete Guide to Cooking Shrimp and Prawns.

 noodles: Thin rice vermicelli noodles cook in one minute and make this a quick recipe.

 veggies: I used garden sugar snap peas, carrots and avocado.
 You can also use snow peas or other naturally sweet edible pea pods.
 Spiralized or very thinly sliced carrots add lots of crunchy texture.
 Feel free to add sliced cucumbers or bean sprouts instead.

 herbs: fresh mint and cilantro add lots of fresh flavour and are traditional herbs in Vietnamese cuisine.
 Add a few Thai basil leaves if you have them.